Back to work

 Rapid sketch iteration, all directions, no filtering

-Paper first, always.
 I sketch fast and broadly, getting every possible direction out before evaluating any of them.
-The point is volume, not quality.
+The point is volume and rapid iteration.
 The early trade board sketches below show this: multiple layout approaches for the same dashboard, different ways of surfacing the engine run timer, different structures for the calendar and pay summary.
-Nothing is precious at this stage.

 03